teq/serialazy/docs/content/getting-started.page.md

 # Getting Started

-**Serialazy** is a serialization / data-mapping library which can be used to deflate/inflate TypeScript class instances as well as plain objects ([POJO](/pojo)).
+**Serialazy** is a serialization / data-mapping library which can be used to deflate/inflate TypeScript class instances as well as plain JS objects ([POJO](/pojo)).

 Features:
 - Default serializers for primitive types (string, number, boolean)